 34. The Committee is expected to begin its work in May 2018 and prepare its final reports on both agriculture and renewable electricity by 30 April 2019.

-35. The Committee is expected to prepare its final report on 2050 emissions-reduction pathways by 30 September 2019, at the latest.
+35. The Committee is expected to prepare its final report on 2050 emissions-reduction pathways on or before 24 December 2019, at the latest.

 36. These timeframes for the Committee can be extended with agreement by the Minister for Climate Change.